enkidevs/curriculum/sql/dql/aggregate-queries/sql-practice-aggregate-table-min-and-max.md

 ---
 ## Exercise

+In SQLFiddle, write a SQL query that answers the following question:

-Write a query to find out the minimum and maximum item cost where the fling power is greater than 25.
-Respond formatted like this: min, max
+What are the minimum and maximum `cost` for items with `fling_power` greater than 25?